yuntaowu2000/CPEN321-Quizzical/README.md

 (default set to google username, email)
 1.3 Checkbox for instructor/teacher
 1.4 Validate username, email and upload to the server
+1.5 Firebase push notification skeleton implemented
 2. Homepage
-2.1 Basics UI setup
+2.1 Basics UI setup, used tabbed layour for switching among quiz, leader board/class statistics and user profile.
 2.2 Profile page image, username, email (change functions included) done
 2.3 Currently leader board/class statistic page shows time and class code(+ course category)
-(bug with ```onSharedPreferenceChangeListener```)
 2.4 Prompt user to setup/join class on first sign in
-2.5 Multiple classes supported
+2.5 Multiple classes supported, user can switch between different classes
 2.6 In the profile fragment, user can see how many classes he/she is enrolled in, how many quizzes he/she has created/done, how many EXP he/she has earned.
 3. Quiz
-3.1 A Quiz will load a set of questions (currently on multiple choices are supported)
+3.1 A Quiz will load a set of questions (currently only multiple choices are supported)
-3.2 Choices can be either plain text, latex, html, or image
+3.2 Choices can be either plain text, latex, html formatted, or image
-3.3 Once a user click on the choice, it will change the color of the choice
+3.3 Once a user click on the choice, it will change the color of the choice to highlight the selected choice.
 3.4 After the user submits a question, they will be informed if they are correct or not.
-If they are incorrect, correct answer will also be shown.
+If they are incorrect, correct answer will also be highlighted.
 3.5 After the user finishes a quiz, they will be shown how they did in the quiz.
 3.6 The quiz result (including score and wrong question numbers) will be uploaded to the server.
 4. Complex logic